For words that mean business

 Writing coach packages

 As a species, we humans have a near monopoly on collective knowledge.
-And that’s a great thing, especially when it comes to your newsletter and your platform.
+And that’s a great thing, especially when it comes to your newsletter.
 Becoming a better writer entails a growth mindset, patience, and determination — and the right coach.
+Learn more about my history as an educator and a writer here.

 Pick the package that works best for you, and let’s talk.